 Sourdough bread is very forgiving.
 Until it is not.
 It is never fun to cut into a loaf and find your sourdough bread is raw.

 When the seasons changed and I also wanted to start experimenting with my sourdough bread recipes to make a loaf our whole family loves, I had some failed loaves.
+After making a loaf, I would cut into it the next day to a bad loaf of bread.

 The end goal led me to create my Aldi sourdough bread copycat recipe.
 This recipe has a soft crust, but no sharp ear that pokes you lin the throat, a tender crumb and lots of holes for all the butter to seep into.